 - Liaising with all the other people who may be coming into school to help support your child’s learning e.g. Speech and Language Therapy, Educational Psychology etc…

-- Providing specialist support for teachers and support staff in the school so they can help children with SEND in the school achieve the best progress possible.
+- Providing specialist support for teachers and support staff in the school so they can help children with SAEN in the school achieve the best progress possible.

 The Headteacher is responsible for:

-- The management of all aspects of the school, this includes the support for children with SEND.
+- The management of all aspects of the school, this includes the support for children with SAEN.

-- They will give responsibility for the day to day management of SEND to the Inclusion Manager and class teachers but has overall responsibility for ensuring that your child’s needs are met.
+- They will give responsibility for the day to day management of SAEN to the SAENCo and class teachers but has overall responsibility for ensuring that your child’s needs are met.